actris/data-management-plan/DMP/initial-DMP.md

 This database provides access to level 2b and level 3 data of trace gases profiles (O3) or columns (O3, C2H6, HCHO, NO2, NH3 …).
 The level 2b data are produced from the consolidation of level 2a data using quality assurance and quality control procedures.
 The level 3 data are produced from level 2b data, trace gas profiles or columns, and correspond to monthly averaged climatologies as well as coincident data with satellite overpasses.

-#### The purpose of the data collection/generation
-The purpose of the data collection and generation by the GRES unit is to provide free and open access to trace gases profiles and columns data products (levels 2b and 3) of high quality for the benefit of a large community of scientists involved in atmospheric chemistry science and related areas, as well as general public and private sector.

-#### The relation to the objectives of the project
-Trace gases remote sensing data are necessary to monitor the evolution of atmospheric composition in relation to air quality, climate change and ozone depletion issues.
-High quality and fully documented data facilitate this and needs to be supported by:

-* Documentation of archiving procedures and access to level 0 and level 1 data by the NFs and TC,
-* Long-term archiving and preservation of ACTRIS level 2 to level 3 data and data products,
-* Access to ACTRIS data, data products, and digital tools (for data providers and users) through a single point of entry, the ACTRIS data user interface,
-* Documentation of data, data workflow, citation service, and data attribution, data traceability, and interoperability.

 #### The types and formats of data generated/collected
 The ACTRIS trace gases remote sensing data centre unit is supported by AERIS database.
 All providers will submit level 2 data following the GEOMS data format (Generic Earth Observation Metadata Standard, http://www.ndsc.ncep.noaa.gov/data/formats) and following the appropriate GEOMS template for FTIR, UVVIS and LIDAR measurements.
 The GEOMS data format allows the necessary requirements to setup the ACTRIS data curation service for trace gas remote sensing data.